Analyzing Cameco's Unusual Options Activity | Benzinga

 Analyzing Cameco's Unusual Options Activity

-Shares of Cameco (NYSE:CCJ) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $17.66.
+Cameco (NYSE:CCJ) shares experienced unusual options activity on Thursday.
+The stock price moved up to $17.09 following the option alert.

 - Sentiment: BEARISH